My focus is developing online learning for teacher education, leadership and management courses.

-I qualified as a lecturer in 1988, teaching leadership and management topics, with a focus on the behavioural and human resource aspects of business.
-After five years of outstanding feedback and results, I moved within the same college into teacher education.
-I led the programme for continuing professional development of tutors working in post-compulsory education.
+I qualified as a lecturer in 1988, and taught leadership and management topics, specifically the behavioural and human resource aspects of business, at Reading College.
+After five years of outstanding feedback and results (including from an Associate Lecturer role at the Open University) I moved into teacher education.
+This led to a move to Guildford College to programme manage the continuing professional development of tutors working in post-compulsory education.

-My MA in Education (Open University) allowed me to research relationships between education, training and employment, including a dissertation on the skills required in a post-Fordist economy.
+My MA in Education (Open University) offered the opportunity to research the relationships between education, training and employment, including a dissertation on the skills required in a post-Fordist economy.